Skip to main content

 Is the description appropriately sized, front-loaded, and free of redundancy?

-The description is concise with a clear purpose, usage note, and example queries.
-Every sentence adds value without redundancy.
+The description is very concise with two sentences, a note, and two example queries.
+It is front-loaded with the purpose, and every sentence adds value.
+No wasted words.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.